shashankaz/Pensieve/README.md

 # Pensieve

 Pensieve is a full-stack blogging application built with the MERN stack (MongoDB, Express, React, Node.js).
-It allows users to create, read, update, and delete blog posts.
+It allows users to create, read, update, and delete blog posts, with the feature of AI-generated content powered by the Gemini API.
 The application features user authentication using Firebase (including Google Sign-In), rich text editing with React-Quill, and responsive design powered by Tailwind CSS.

 ## Table of Contents